celestiaorg/orchestrator-relayer/e2e/README.md

-# BlobStream end to end integration test
+# Blobstream end to end integration test

-This directory contains the BlobStream e2e integration tests.
-It serves as a way to fully test the BlobStream orchestrator and relayer in real network scenarios
+This directory contains the Blobstream e2e integration tests.
+It serves as a way to fully test the Blobstream orchestrator and relayer in real network scenarios

 ## Topology